magomimmo/modern-cljs/README.md

   this is the place to start from even if it uses CommonLisp (a well known Lisp dialect);
-* [Clojure Programming][29]: written by three of the most heroics clojureans,it contains everything you need to know about Clojure and its ecosystem;
+* [Clojure Programming][29]: written by three of the most heroics clojureans, it contains everything you need to know about Clojure and its ecosystem;
 * [Programming Clojure][30]: written by another legendary clojurean, it represents the easiest path to approach Clojure;
 * [The Joy of Clojure][31]: the title speaks by itself.
 A must read